 Brief Introduction to the Governance of Wellington College China Schools

-Wellington College China governors are jointly appointed by Wellington College China and The Wellington College in the UK.
-Their biographies can be found below.
+Wellington College China currently has nine governors who are jointly appointed by Wellington College China and Wellington College in the UK.
 Currently, the Board has British and Chinese educators, a legal expert, finance experts, a tax expert and entrepreneurs who understand how to operate in China.
 Wellington College China governors are always available to provide advice and support to any of the Wellington China colleges.

-A subset of Wellington College China members form the School Affairs Committee (SAC) for each college.
+A subset of five of the nine Wellington College China members form the School Affairs Committee (SAC) for each college.
 This is the legal board for the college, where key strategic decisions are approved.
 The SAC meets twice a year.
+The members for Wellington College China and their biographies can be seen below.

 Each college’s SAC is supported by three sub-committees, which are the forums for more detailed discussions on focused topics.
 This is also where external advisors are invited to attend for support where needed (for example, facilities management experts).
 The three sub-committees are: Academic, Facilities and Services, and Finance.